How Sensitive Data Discovery Ensures Information Protection and Compliance

 3. Unstructured Data

 As much as 80% of all data is unstructured , it can't be easily searched, analyzed or interpreted.
-This includes anything that doesn't fit neatly into a database, such as web pages, social media posts, images, audio, video content, etc. Mining these various formats to identify sensitive data embedded within requires advanced analysis.
+This includes web pages, social media posts, images, audio, and video content that don't fit neatly into a database.
+Mining these various formats to identify sensitive data embedded within requires advanced analysis..

 How to Find and Identify Sensitive Data